egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 Basic Building Blocks
 ---------------------

-Need some things out of the way with the simpliest of building blocks.
+Need some things out of the way with the simplest of building blocks.
 This requires:

 1. Common prefix labeling